Rack-Robotics/Betta-Wire-V1.0/engineering-docs/Design-Decisions.md

 - Endstops for automatic homing
 - Suction-cup mounting of e-box, and other accessory modules for easier assembly, maintenence, and greater flexibility in tank size
+- Improved kinematics to prevent binding and racking
+- Stainless steel components to prevent corrosion

 ## Motherboard & Electronics
 - The Manta M5P was chosen for it’s compact integration of a 32-bit microcontroller, up to five motor drivers, and a single-board computer.
 The dual coreXXY kinematics require 4 motor drivers, leaving 1 motor driver available for future expansions.